Guardianship of Infants Act

 A guardian is the guardian of both the assets and person of the child.
 The guardian is entitled to make decisions or participate in discussions with other guardians in relation to the care and welfare of the child, including his or her education and religious upbringing.

-It is possible for a person to be appointed a guardian on more limited terms.
+It is possible for a person to be appointed as guardian on more limited terms.
 In this case, the instrument may limit functions to particular aspects of the child’s welfare or for particular types of decisions.

 A guardian is presumed to be entitled to custody of the child as between a third party and the guardian.
-The guardian may take proceedings for custody of a child who is detained or in the custody of a third person.
+The guardian may take proceedings for custody of a child who is detained by or in the custody of a third person.
 The guardian may recover damages for trespass or injury to the child for and on behalf of the child.

 The guardian is entitled to possession of all assets of the child.
 They must be managed for the benefit of the child until the child attains the age of majority.
 A shorter or other period may be specified by the terms of an underlying deed relating to the grant of the property.